Fornication/Arkays-Commandment/README.md

 ### ENB

-Tinvaak comes with [The Truth ENB](https://www.nexusmods.com/skyrimspecialedition/mods/9162) which has been custom tweaked for Vivid Weathers and slightly brighter nights.
+Tinvaak comes with both [The Truth ENB](https://www.nexusmods.com/skyrimspecialedition/mods/9162) and [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876) which have been custom tweaked for Vivid Weathers and slightly brighter nights.
+They are located in the folder called ENB, and to use them simply copy the contents of the folder of the one you choose to your Skyrim Special Edition Folder.
+Or, use an ENB manager such as [Toll's ENB Manager](https://www.nexusmods.com/skyrimspecialedition/mods/37469).

-If you want a different ENB, you can choose from a wide variety of ENBs on the Nexus that support Vivid Weathers.
-To replace the ENB installed, I advise using [Toll's ENB Manager](https://www.nexusmods.com/skyrimspecialedition/mods/37469).

-Some ENB's which are known to work with the list include:
+Should you wish to use a different ENB, hare are some other ENB's which are known to work with the list:

 - [Ruvaak Dahmaan](https://www.nexusmods.com/skyrimspecialedition/mods/6009)
-- [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876) **Has working Night Eye**
 - [Rudy](https://www.nexusmods.com/skyrimspecialedition/mods/4796)
 - [Re-Engaged](https://www.nexusmods.com/skyrimspecialedition/mods/1089) **Has working Night Eye**